Estimated Reading Time: 15 mins

 I felt depleted, but I knew I needed to persist.

 Despite my state of feeling indifferent, the service was wonderful.
 My worship segment went better than I expected.

 I felt lifted and more relieved in mind then when I’d begun the day.

 Image by Israel Torres on pexels

-I had my gym session first thing and needed to complete my interview preparation for Tuesday’s interview.
+I had my gym session first thing and needed to complete my interview preparation for Tuesday’s interview, but when Monday arrived and I woke up, I didn’t feel good — at all.

 Image by Karolina Kaboompics on pexels

-Extreme sadness, unquenchable anger, severe anxiety, paralysing confusion and doubt had set in.
+Extreme sadness, unquenchable anger, severe anxiety, paralysing confusion, and doubt had set in.

-Nevertheless, I proceeded to the gym as planned and on my return, I prayed as usual after my shower before completing my interview prep.
+Nothing like the usual me whatsoever.
+Nevertheless, I proceeded to the gym as planned and on my return, I prayed as usual before completing my interview prep.

 My usual confidence seemed to have vanished.
 I felt emotionally sensitive and began to second guess everything.

-My period hadn’t started as anticipated but I could tell it was close.
+I tried to calm myself down, offering thoughts of reassurance that this was just the PMDD.
+My period hadn’t started as anticipated, but I could tell it was close.

 The more it didn’t show up however, the worse I felt.